 As required by Section 91 of the Town and Country Planning Act 1990 and to ensure that the development is carried out within a reasonable time.

-2 The development shall be carried out in accordance with the approved plan(s) as detailed below:
+- 2 The development shall be carried out in accordance with the approved plan(s) as detailed below - Drawing No. AD-15-42 received 06/10/2015